tdwg/website/conferences/2023/instructions-for-editors/index.md

 toc: true
 ---

-_Last updated 2 July 2023_
+_Last updated 18 July 2023_

 ## Role of editors

 Thank you for volunteering to assess, review and/or edit abstracts submitted to your session.
 If you have participated in the reviewing process before, please note that this year's instructions have been substantially changed.
 Please read through them carefully.

 Reviews will be conducted in the [ARPHA](https://arpha.pensoft.net/) writing platform.
 Editing will consist of using Track Changes (to correct spelling, grammar, and style) to make suggested changes to author text and Comments to ask questions and make suggestions about content.
-[Session editors](#session-editors) will use **[flags](#understanding-flags)** but _will **not** send feedback to authors in ARPHA_.
-Only [volume editors](#volume-editors) will send feedback to authors.
-There is no separate narrative review.
-A single person will be identified within each group to serve as the [Session Coordinator](#session-coordinator) to organize the review process and track its progress in a Google spreadsheet.
+[Session editors](#session-editors) will use **[flags](#understanding-flags)** to indicate status and actions to be taken regarding the abstract but _will **not** send feedback to authors in ARPHA_.
+Only [volume editors](#volume-editors) will send feedback to authors. _There is no separate narrative review._ A single person will be identified within each group to serve as the [Session Coordinator](#session-coordinator) to organize the review process and track its progress in a Google spreadsheet.

 It is your responsibility as editors (aka technical editors) to ensure the acceptance of only high quality, well-written abstracts that will enhance your session and the reputation of our organization, the conference, and this journal.